 Dark Shadows Vampire Barnabus Scene:

 SO FUNNY!
-Dark Shadows favorite lines, flubs and moments (if you want a real good laugh watch this one here)
+Dark Shadows favorite lines, flubs and moments (if you want a really good laugh watch this one here)

 Dark Shadows info here: http://en.wikipedia.org/wiki/Dark_Shadows